ryan-mcclue/unsw/anat2521/assignment-2.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

+IF REFERENCING ANTHROPOLOGIST, MENTION THEIR MAIN THEORY/ARGUMENT ON WAR intro for origins of war in Europe

+define war. what is evidence of war

+early hominin violence
+Sima de los Huesos, Spain (lethal) lack of adequate tools, no paintings of war distinction between violence and war here

+sedentism LBK

+"if say common in small-scale societies, based on flawed modern-day hunter gatherers. not nomadic"

+social hierarchies

-Some important sources of evidence are missing from your discussion, in particular the abundant evidence of healed and unhealed injuries in fossil hominins, some dating back several million years.
+in particular the abundant evidence of healed and unhealed injuries in fossil hominins, some dating back several million years.
-Considering the importance of fossil hominins to this course, this evidence should be discussed.

 skewed towards the work of cultural anthropologists Ferguson and Kelly, both of whom have similar views on war